kabl/python-flask-heroku-demo/README.md

 .idea
 ```

-Commit the files to git
+Commit the files to git.
+And after checkout to the master branch.

 ```bash
 git checkout -b master